 Our outpatient model allows teens to remain at home and continue school and other activities while in treatment.
 Participants attend the program three days a week, for three hours each day after school.
-Our individualized discharge planning helps connect participants to appropriate support services after the program.
+Our individualized discharge planning helps connect teens to appropriate support services after the program.

 All of our services are managed and delivered by certified substance abuse counselors, licensed clinical staff or licensed-eligible staff.